Tazegul/ADCS-ESC-Vuln-Research/ESC1/readme.md

 ```
 IF
 (
-    Requester has the ability to specify subjectAltName (SAN) in the CSR
+    Requester has the ability to specify subjectAltName (SAN) in the CSR // Suplly in Request is selected i.e. msPKI-Certificate-Name is set to flag "CT_FLAG_ENROLEE_SUPPLIES_SUBJECT"
-    // (Suplly in Request)

     AND

-    (NOT (msPKI-Enrollment-Flag has the 0x2 bit set))  // The msPKI-Enrollment-Flag must NOT have the 0x2 bit set
+    <b>Manager approval is disabled</b>   //The msPKI-Enrollment-Flag must NOT have the 0x2 bit set

     AND
     (
         (msPKI-RA-Signature = 0)  // The msPKI-RA-Signature must be 0